zspencer/www.zeespencer.com/_posts/2010-04-25-judging-code-simplicity-fit-it-through-the-tube.md

 signature?
 How long does it take to figure out what the code does?

 ### Browsable
 Can the code be browsed in an IDE?
-How quickly does someone who didn’t write the code find what they're looking for?
+How quickly does someone who didn't write the code find what they're looking for?

 ### Explainable